Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Stephen King is one of the most popular and successful horror writers of all time.
 So it is somewhat surprising that Hollywood has such a hard time creating movies based on his books that are just as good as the source material.

-For the better part of five decades, King’s works have been a pop-culture staple and often a popular draw at movie theaters.
+For the better part of five decades, King's works have been a pop-culture staple and often a popular draw at movie theaters.
 Some are all-timers (think Shawshank Redemption or The Shining).
 Others are, well, see Maximum Overdrive or (cringe) The Mangler.
-In celebration of Misery's 30th anniversary — and the December premiere of CBS All Access' much-anticipated The Stand limited series — here is a ranking of every Stephen King movie that scored a major theatrical release (sorry, Netflix’s Gerald’s Game).
+With IT, one of the most acclaimed and successful Stephen King adaptations, turning 5 years old this week, it seemed a good time to rank every King movie that scored a major theatrical release (sorry, Netflix's Gerald's Game).

 Also, you may want to consider reading this list with the lights on.
 Like, put all of them on.

 An adaptation so bad, King sued to have his name taken off it.
 (The movie also has nothing to do with King's source material, which further accelerated the author's efforts to divorce his name from the flick.)

 Pierce Brosnan stars as a down-and-out psychologist who uses very dated VR to help his groundskeeper, Jobe (Jeff Fahey), evolve from a developmentally-disabled man to a digital god.
 Lawnmower Man seems to only have two speeds: bad ideas, or terrible ones.
 Nearly every scene depicting Jobe's disability is problematic at best and insulting at worst, as Fahey and Brosnan engage in a disastrous sci-fi mix of Of Mice and Men meets Flowers for Algernon.

 Maximum Overdrive is often considered the worst King adaptation, especially by its director: Stephen King.